Mogle7Arkad/my_tictactoe/README.md

-# my_tictactoe
-a tic-tac-toe game to demonstrate my understanding and mastery of js module patterns and IIFEs.

 # Tic-tac-toe
-This is a simple tic-tac-toe game that takes two players to play.
+A tic-tac-toe game to demonstrate the usage of js module patterns and IIFEs.This simple game takes two players to play.
 As with tic-tac-toe game, a player wins when a player align same  sign of either "X" or "O" vertically, horizontally or diagonally.
 More features may be considered to be implemented in the future.
 Features like ability to play with a computer, different levels of difficulty, and also ability to choose number of cells of either "3 X 3" or "4 X 4".

 ## Features
 This app features a "3 x 3" tictactoe game to be played by two persons.
 It allows players input their names into the two input fields and play the game.
 A restart button is also available to be able to start the game afresh at any point.